- Go 63.3%

 |---|---|---|

-| DOMAINNAME | "mydomain.tld" | The domain for which mail will be received. |
+| DOMAINNAME | "mydomain.tld" | The single domain for which mail will be received. |

 | MAILUSER | "admin" | The single catch-all user.
 All mail for *@domain will end up here. |

-| MAILPASSWORD | "secret" | Password used to access the Maildir over IMAP. |
+| MAILPASSWORD | "secret" | Password used for IMAP and DAV access. |

 | SMTP_LISTEN | ":25" | SMTP listening port.
-TLS is mandatory. |
+STARTTLS is mandatory. |

 | IMAP_LISTEN | ":143" | IMAP listening port used to read mail. |

-| MAILFOLDER | "/zangmail" | Root storage path.
-Maildir will be created in /zangmail/admin/Maildir/. |
+| MAILFOLDER | "/zangmail" | Persistent root storage path. |

 | KEYFILE | "/certs/key.pem" | TLS private key path.
 Automatically generated if missing. |